genecook/pico_asteroids/README.md

     clip the asteroid line segments to a window.
 This program was used to debug the line drawing code.

+    2. mandlebrot_demo - generate mandlebrot image.
+The points/accuracy are dumbed down somewhat
+    on the pico.
+Both cores on the pico are employed in effort to speed up the generation.

     The cmake (CMakeLists.txt) file can build this demo for mac os/x, or for the raspberry pi pico.

 To build the mac os/x executable: